MadStudioRoblox/ReplicaService/docs/api.md

     `os.clock()` to said value - `os.clock()` is always assumed to be a "desynchronized" value among all machinces and adding it to a synchronized value will desynchronize it.
 Due to Roblox physics being a partially locally simulated feature, desynchronization can also be done by using moving part position values.

+    You may still use `os.clock()` or part positions passed as initial write function parameters on server-side so the client may repeat write function operations with identical function parameters.

     Keep it synchronized.